skdat6/flask-db-list/README.md

 # Shopping List

-Simple shopping list web application developed using Python, Flask, SQLAlchemy as well as html/css/js.
+Simple shopping list web application developed using Python, Flask, SQLAlchemy, with a splash of HTML/CSS.